APTE/APTE/README.md

 ###1.
 Installation

-To install **APTE**, first reach the extracted directory APTE-v0.4beta, then enter the following commands:
+ **APTE** builds with OCaml 4.04.0.
+It requires the Alcotest library >=0.8.1 and Porridge library >=0.0.1.

-1. cd Source
+You may want to install Porridge using opam: `opam pin add porridge ssh://git@git.lsv.fr/baelde/por.git`.

-2. make
+Then, reach `./Source` and type `make`.

-Once the installation is done, an executable 'apte' is created in the directory main directory APTE-v0.4beta
+Once the installation is done, an executable 'apte' is created in the main directory.

 ###2.
 Usage